Push Notifications with OneSignal

 If you publish several apps with your Bravo account, you should create one Firebase project for each app.
 The tokens cannot be reused for more than one app.

 Click the gear icon in the top left and select Project settings.
-Then, select the CLOUD MESSAGING tab.
+Then, select the Cloud Messaging tab.

 Requirements: